 - 1 cup superfine almond flour (96 grams)

-- 2 tablespoons instant espresso powder (10 grams)
+- 2 tablespoons instant coffee (10 grams)

 - 3 large egg whites at room temperature